-Hippy Fire was developed in 2013 to create habitat for southwestern willow flycatchers, cuckoos, and other LCR MSCP covered species (LCR MSCP 2012c; Miller et al. 2017) (see figure 5).
+Hippy Fire was developed in 2013 to create habitat for southwestern willow flycatchers, cuckoos, and other LCR MSCP covered species (LCR MSCP 2012c; Miller et al. 2017) (see figure 4).
 This site grew rapidly and was intermittently checked for cuckoos in 2014.
 It was first surveyed in 2015.
+Nesting cuckoos in this area may have been using the adjacent sites Middle Hippy Fire and North 160, but without banded birds, it was not possible to determine.